pammoon14/maven_analytics_SQL_projects/README.md

 **MySQL:**
 1. "Big 6" SQL statements and clauses: SELECT, FROM, WHERE, GROUP BY, HAVING, and ORDER BY.
-2. Aggregrate functions, including COUNT, SUM, MAX, AVG, and COUNT DISTINCT
+2. Aggregate functions, including COUNT, SUM, MAX, AVG, and COUNT DISTINCT
 3. CASE WHEN statments
 4. Combine data from multiple tables, including JOIN types, UNION